mason-daniel/iceberg/README.md

 We make the assumption that not all defects are detectable, because some are too small.
 The form of the visibility function is not critically important, as we always need to report what is actually seen as well as a best guess for what we miss.
-The visibility function sets the probability of recording a defects with diameter d is a logistic function:
+I state that the visibility function sets the probability of recording a defects with diameter d is a logistic function:
 ```
     p(d) = 1/(1 + Exp[ -(d-d0)/w ])
 ```